lifeBalance/docker-1/README/00_how_to_docker.md

 2. Make sure that the **package manager** and the **packages** already in the container are updated.
 3. Install via the container’s package manager everything you need to compile C source code and push it onto a git repo.

-For this exercise, we should **only** specify the commands to be run directly in the container (which implies we must use `docker exec`).
+For this exercise, we should **only** specify the commands to be run directly in the container, which implies we must launch an **interactive** Debian container:

-So, in order to launch an interactive Debian container, we can use:
 ```
 docker run -it --rm debian /bin/bash
 ```